Government Announces New “Canada Emergency Rent Subsidy” (CERS) – Updated March 15 2021

 Although the intention of both the CERS and CECRA is generally the same in that they are both designed to provide financial assistance to impacted tenants and landlords, the specifics of the program and the way it will be administered are significantly different.

 The CERS is available from September 27, 2020 to June 2021.
 Applications for each 4-week qualifying periods must be submitted no later than 180 days after the end of the claim period.
 Separate applications are required for each period.
-Currently the first 3 claim periods (September 27th to December 19th) are open to apply.
+Currently the claim periods between Sept 27th – March 13th are open to apply.

 The highlights of the CERS changes are as follows:

 One of the principal differences between the CERS and the CECRA is that a CERS application will be made by the tenant and property owner, without involvement by the landlord of the property.
 An exception applies where the tenant and landlord are not dealing at arm’s length as will be discussed below.
 This differs from the CECRA as under that program, the application was made by the landlord.
 In order to be eligible for the CERS, the tenant or property must meet the definition of an eligible entity as provided by the Income Tax Act (“ITA”).
 The specifics of this definition are beyond the scope of this discussion but generally, many corporations, trusts, and individuals will qualify.
 Certain partnerships, registered charities, and non-profit entities can also qualify if specific criteria are met.